Djoe-Denne/Palantir/docs/user/shortcuts.md

 The application supports a plugin-based command system, allowing for easy extension with new commands.
 Currently supported built-in commands:
 - `toggle`: Shows/hides the application window
 - `stop`: Exits the application
+- `window-screenshot`: Takes a screenshot of the current window
+- `toggle-transparency`: Toggles window transparency
+- `toggle-window-anonymity`: Toggles window anonymity mode
+- `send-sauron-implement-request`: Sends a request to Sauron to implement code
+- `send-sauron-fix-errors-request`: Sends a request to Sauron to fix errors
+- `send-sauron-validate-with-tests-request`: Sends a request to Sauron to validate with tests
+- `send-sauron-fix-test-failures-request`: Sends a request to Sauron to fix test failures
+- `send-sauron-handle-todos-request`: Sends a request to Sauron to handle TODOs
+- `clear-screenshot`: Clears the screenshot folder

 ### Adding Custom Commands